 A facelift, or rhytidectomy, is a surgery that reduces the signs of aging by contouring and tightening the jawline and neck.
 While there are other options to rejuvenate the facial skin, the facelift is the most comprehensive method of reducing or even eliminating sagging skin, jowls, and deep wrinkles like marionette lines.
 In addition to the standard procedure, which primarily treats the lower face and neck, we specialize in the deep plane facelift, a highly technical version of the procedure that also includes work on the midface between the eyes and mouth to reduce drooping and visible folds in the cheek region.
-We are among the most experienced surgeons in the world with the deep plane facelift.
+The Glasgold Group are among the most experienced facial plastic surgeons in the world and have delivered proven results for our facelift New Jersey patients time and time again with the deep-plane technique.
 Our 20 years of experience with this procedure have convinced us that it is the most natural and longest lasting facelift procedure.

 Contrary to the stereotypes, a well-performed facelift leaves behind a refreshed, rejuvenated appearance rather than a tight or overly done look.
 In fact, the Deep Plane Facelift was developed to avoid the pulled mouth and cheek swoosh that is often seen with standard facelifts.
 Our high level of training and experience allows us to focus on providing each patient with natural-looking results and a rapid recovery in the safest environment possible.

 Is a deep plane facelift the right surgery for you?

 Every facelift begins with a detailed consultation in one of our New Jersey offices.
 During your consultation, you’ll be able to carefully review the concerns you have with your current appearance and go over your goals for the end result.
 Your face will be evaluated to determine the best approach for your situation, and you will be advised on whether you can realistically get the results you want.